bhavik25-cpu/javascript_interview_thory/README.md

 **js is synchronous or asynchronous**

+JavaScript is inherently synchronous and single-threaded, executing code line by line in a sequence.
+However, it uses an event-driven, non-blocking architecture to handle asynchronous operations efficiently.
+This allows JavaScript to perform tasks like I/O operations, network requests, and timers without blocking the main thread, keeping the application responsive and fast.
+It’s a clever mix of both synchronous and asynchronous behaviors to handle various tasks smoothly.

 JavaScript (JS) is inherently a single-threaded language, meaning it executes one operation at a time in a single sequence.
 However, JavaScript also supports asynchronous programming through features like callbacks, Promises, and async/await.

 Asynchronous programming allows certain operations, such as fetching data from a server or reading from a file, to be performed without blocking the main execution thread.
 Instead of waiting for the operation to complete, the program can continue with other tasks, and a callback function or a Promise resolution handles the result of the asynchronous operation when it's ready.